Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 ```

 #### Fetch version

 In this step, the system retrieves the most recent release linked to the current repository and its tag.
 If it is an upgrade, an environment variable is then configured accordingly.
+A custom action is used so we do not need to provide a Token to fetch the latest release.

 ```yml
 # ...
 build: